 Tie-dye soon became the dress-code of New York’s Greenwich Village.
 Adopted by underground subcultures as a uniform, tie dye was a physical embodiment of their DIY attitude and psychedelic music taste.

-Over the next few years, Mr Price commissioned artists to make hundreds of tie-dye T-shirts with Rit’s revolutionary new dye, and in 1969 they were carted off to be sold at Woodstock.
-The festival later became known as tie dye’s cultural birthplace, with hippy godmother Janis Joplin stepping out on stage in her own tie-dyed T-shirt and flares.
+Over the next few years, the dye’s popularity grew stronger.
+Mr Price commissioned artists to make hundreds of tie-dye T-shirts with Rit’s revolutionary new dye, and in 1969 they were carted off to be sold at a mysterious new music festival on a dairy farm in rural New York.
+Woodstock promised three days of peace and music, attracted over 400,000 serene revellers, and later became known as the cultural birthplace of tie-dye.
+Clashing colours and swirling patterns stretched as far as the eye could see; if you were wearing clothes, you were wearing tie-dye.
+The look was immortalised by hippy godmother Janis Joplin, who stepped out on stage in her own tie-dyed T-shirt and flares, cementing it as the uniform of the festival.

 Fast forward 20 years and Britain has a tie-dye revolution of its own.
-Fondly referred to as the second summer of love, teenagers go mad for acid house.
-Tie dye makes a comeback on baggy T-shirts and bucket hats, worn by Frankie Knuckles fans in Manchester’s Haçienda.
-Once again tie dye becomes a uniform for likeminded kids, making waves across the fields and warehouses up and down the country.
+Fondly referred to as the second summer of love, teenagers go mad for acid house and tie dye makes a comeback on baggy T-shirts and bucket hats, worn by Frankie Knuckles fans in Manchester’s Haçienda.
+Once again tie dye becomes a uniform for likeminded kids, making waves across fields and warehouses up and down the country.

 Today, tie-dye lives on.
 Its legacy as a subcultural uniform immortalised through pop culture references over the years.
 From Woodstock to Wayne’s World; Clueless to Rave Culture, the psychedelic swirls of tie-dye are a symbol of togetherness.
 A countercultural uniform for troops of revellers in joyful protest.